 My Chess Board

 The other thing you’ll see in the video is the chessboard (Goe/Weiqi) that has been with me since 2003.
-I was lucky I had Weiqi as a hobby and healthy obsession as I felt it kept me on the right path.
+I was lucky I had Weiqi as a hobby and a healthy obsession as I felt it kept me on the right path.
 I represented the country a few times when I was at my peak but that was a long time ago.
 I didn’t appreciate how much playing chess has shaped the way I think and process things until I was much older.
-My Saturdays when I was 17 and 18 were spent at the clubhouse playing chess and I was in a safe environment and I guess I didn’t stray because of this when, statistically, some people with a background like mine would have.
+My Saturdays when I was 17 and 18 were spent at the clubhouse playing chess and I was in a safe environment, and I guess I didn’t stray because of this when, statistically, some people with a background like mine would have.
 Don’t get me started on how fascinated I am with the game because I’ll never stop.

 Looking back, sometimes everything feels like it’s destined because everyone knows I talk about balance a lot on my blog, and this concept is applied in Weiqi too.
 Make your moves without balance and you will lose the game more quickly than you think because your pieces will be weak and the opponent can counter-attack, or you lose control of the board.
 The game also trains you to look at things from multiple angles and forces you to think ahead and adapt to changing scenarios because every opponent has a different play style.